pulumi/docs/content/docs/intro/concepts/programming-model.md

 ```

 ###### `transformations`
-A list of transformations to apply to the resource and all it's children.
+A list of transformations to apply to the resource and all of its children.
 This can be used to override or modify the inputs to child resources of a component, for example to add other resource options (like `ignoreChanges` or `protect`) or to modify an input property (like adding to `tags` or changing a property which is not configurable via the component directly).
 Transformations can also be applied to all resources in a stack using `pulumi.runtime.registerStackTransformation`.
 Transformations are passed the resource type, name, input properties resource options and the resource instance itself.
 They can optionally return a new set of resource input properties and resource options which will be used to construct the resource.

 {{< langchoose >}}